 click here for a pdf version of this destination write-up - easier to print - no photos

-Ghana stands out as a beacon of hope in a region desperate for change .
+Ghana stands out as a beacon of hope in a region desperate for change.
 English speaking, friendly, safe and hassle-free, the visitor receives a warm welcome throughout the country.
 For the birdwatcher, a visit offers sightings of Upper Guinea endemics in the humid south and easy birding in the dry northern savannahs.
-Perhaps most significantly, Ghana is home to the most reliable site of the Yellow-headed Picathartes in the world.
+Perhaps most significantly, Ghana is home to the most reliable site for the Yellow-headed Picathartes in the world.

 A relatively short flight from the UK takes us to some of the most accessible tropical birding in Africa.
 Outstanding local guides and a first rate field guide make for a very rewarding experience, whilst an ever improving infrastructure (the road to Mole NP is surfaced all the way today) makes our visit all the more comfortable.

 We start our journey with two nights in Accra, where we have productive visits to Sukamono Lagoon and Winneba Plain.
 Next comes a five night stay on the edge of Kakum National Park, with its famous canopy walkway.
 Bird diversity is very high here, and we need all the time we have to find those special Upper Guinea endemic birds.
-We then journey north, punctuated by a visit to the Picathartes site and nights in Kumari and Techiman.
-On our way there are forest sites that are home to the dazzling Blue-moustached Bee-eater and Congo Serpent-eagle.
+We then journey north, punctuated by a visit to the Picathartes site and a night in Kumari.
 When we reach Mole National Park it will be clear that the journey was worthwhile, for the sight that greets the visitor is not easily forgotten.
 Perched on a small escarpment, the hotel overlooks a waterhole that proves attractive to birds and mammals alike, with dry woodland and savannah stretching out as far as the eye can see.